Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsection{Higher Layers}

-So far, most of the summarized works in this section focus on point-to-point communication links.
-Fewer studies address higher layers, such as resource allocation (MAC layer) and localization (application layer).
-This section provides an overview of the reported research on integrating {NN} architectures into the higher layers of {IoBNT} networks.
+The works summarized thus far mostly focus on the \ac{PHY} layer and target point-to-point communication links.
+Fewer studies address higher layers, such as resource allocation (MAC layer) and localization (application layer).\footnote{Contributions related to higher layers represent $\SI{7}{\percent}$ of the surveyed literature.} This section provides an overview of the reported research on integrating {NN} architectures into the higher layers of {IoBNT} networks.